IMRAD: Additional standardization (reporting guidelines)

 In the late 20th century and early 21st, the scientific communities found that the communicative value of journal articles was still much less than it could be if best practices were developed, promoted, and enforced.
 Thus reporting guidelines (guidelines for how best to report information) arose.
 The general theme has been to create templates and checklists with the message to the user being, "your article is not complete until you have done all of these things."
 In the 1970s, the ICMJE (International Committee of Medical Journal Editors) released the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Uniform Requirements or URM).
 Other such standards, mostly developed in the 1990s through 2010s, are listed below.
 The academic medicine community is working hard on trying to raise compliance with good reporting standards, but there is still much to be done; for example, a 2016 review of instructions for authors in 27 emergency medicine journals found insufficient mention of reporting standards, and a 2018 study found that even when journals' instructions for authors mention reporting standards, there is a difference between a mention or badge and enforcing the requirements that the mention or badge represents.

-The advent of a need for best practices in data sharing has expanded the scope of these efforts beyond merely the pages of the journal article itself.
-In fact, from the most rigorous versions of the evidence-based perspective, the distance to go is still quite formidable.
-FORCE11 is an international coalition that has been developing standards for how to share research data sets properly and most effectively.
+Growing attention to data sharing practices has expanded these efforts beyond the journal article itself.
+From a rigorous evidence-based perspective, significant further work remains.
+FORCE11 is an international coalition that has been developing standards for sharing research data sets.

 Most researchers cannot be familiar with all of the many reporting standards that now exist, but it is enough to know which ones must be followed in one's own work, and to know where to look for details when needed.
 Several organizations provide help with this task of checking one's own compliance with the latest standards: